 By Mary Ann

 First get rid of the nest.
 Then place a plastic toy in the planter where the nest was.
+If it is large you may have to use several toys.
+Don't know why but they dont like the toys.

 It actually won't be there long, in about three weeks the eggs will hatch, couple or three more weeks and the babies will be gone.
 Just make sure to rig the planter to where they won't come back next year.
 Put something inside, like the previous poster suggested?

 That's cruel to rip that from the Mother.
 Pigeons are very gentle creatures and you want the babies dead?
 I wouldn't want you any where near me or mine.
-What is she hurting?
-What joy do you get by being mean?
-I would love an answer.

 Wow.
 The bird and her young won't be there that long.
 Moving a nest is risky and the mother may not find where you place it and you may place it in an unfavorable spot.
+When they leave just move your planter.

 I'd love to watch the eggs hatching and the young birds developing.
 I think you are lucky!